sriharikuduva/LibraryManager/README.md

 System: Mainly responsible for sending notifications for overdue books, canceled reservations, etc.

-Here are the top use cases of the Library Management System:
+Here are the top use cases of the metadata.Library Management System:

 1) Add/Remove/Edit book: To add, remove or modify a book or book item.
 2) Search catalog: To search books by title, author, subject or publication date.